Enigma Stick by Pascal Marc, Sugawara, and TCC Magic

 Pros

-• Highly versatile for creating multiple effects
+• Highly versatile for creating original magic routines

 • Durable and well-made construction